kali-linex/linex/Documentation/powerpc/cxlflash.rst

     to a space issue, the target port can be queried for its current LUN geometry.

-    To remove a LUN, the device must first be disassociated from the Linux SCSI subsystem.
+    To remove a LUN, the device must first be disassociated from the Linex SCSI subsystem.
 The LUN deletion can then be initiated by specifying a target port and LUN ID.
 Upon success, the LUN geometry associated with the port will be updated to reflect new number of provisioned LUNs and